 Natal, the capital of Rio Grande do Norte, is clean, bright city that is being developed a top speed into beach capital of the Northeast of Brazil.
 Pure air, sun, fine beaches and sand dunes symbolize this small state which has been a dramatic increase in foreign visitors.

 Natal's city beaches strech well over 6 miles south from the fort to the Farol de Mae Luiza lighthouse.
 These are mostly urban beaches with bars, nightlife and big surf.

-Genipabu - about 3 miles farther, where golden sand dunes, palm trees and dune buggies converge on a beach lined with numerous beach bars, pousadas and restaurants.
-It's a popular, crowded place, where you can swim, toboggan down the dunes, or take a half-hour boat trip.
+North of Natal there are Praia Redinha, featuring 40m-high dunes, a good view of Natal, lots of bars and capongas (freshwater lagoons); Genipabu - about 3 miles farther, where golden sand dunes, palm trees and dune buggies converge on a beach lined with numerous beach bars, pousadas and restaurants; and Maracajaú beaches.